reasons to see a gynecologist

 2. Checking for STDs

 Even if you’ve been practicing safe sex, you should still get checked for STDs at least once a year.
-Not only do you owe it to your sexual partners, but you also owe it to yourself.
+You owe it to your sexual partners, but you also owe it to yourself.

 If an STD is left untreated, it can slowly chip away at your immune system, and in some cases, it can leave you infertile.
-You can speak to your gynecologist about which STD tests are right for you, but the most common STDs for women are HPV, gonorrhea, chlamydia, and herpes.
+You can speak to your gynecologist about which STD testing is proper for you, but the most common STDs for women are HPV, gonorrhea, chlamydia, and herpes.

 3. Getting Vaccinated